1922 Winslow Junction train derailment

 The 1922 Winslow Junction train derailment was a July 2, 1922 accident on the Atlantic City Railroad.
 Train No. 33, "The Owl", going 90 mi per hour on its scheduled run from Camden to Atlantic City (with ferry connection from Philadelphia), sped through an open switch at Winslow Junction.
 Seven were killed and 89 were injured.

 Accident

 The accident occurred on July 2, 1922, shortly before 11:30pm on the Atlantic City Railroad's Camden to Atlantic City Line, in Winslow, New Jersey at Winslow Junction near the WA Tower.
 Train No. 33, "The Owl", with Philadelphia and Reading Railway Eng.
 No. 349 derailed.
 The train was going approximately 90 mi per hour as it sped through an open switch.
-The derailment of train No. 33 resulted in most of the six-car Atlantic City express plunging down an embankment into the WJ&S's southbound Cape May branch connecting track.
+The derailment of train No. 33 resulted in most of the 6-car Atlantic City express (consisting of 1 forward coach, 1 pullman parlor car, 3 coaches & a combine car) plunging down an embankment into the WJ&S's southbound Cape May branch connecting track.
 This resulted in the death of three passengers, three employees, and one Pullman porter, and the injury of 84 passengers and five employees.